Clarifying and communicating vision and strategy into action. Explanation of Balanced Scorecard of Kaplan and Norton. ('92)

 History of the Balanced Scorecard

+The financial performance of an organization is essential for its success.
 Even non-profit organizations must deal in a sensible way with funds they receive.
 However, a pure financial approach for managing organizations suffers from two drawbacks:

 The 4 perspectives of the Balanced Scorecard

 The Balanced Scorecard method of Kaplan and Norton is a strategic approach, and performance management system, that enables organizations to translate a company's vision and strategy into implementation, working from 4 perspectives:

 This allows the monitoring of present performance, but the method also

 tries to capture information about how well the organization is positioned

 Kaplan and Norton cite the following benefits of the usage of the Balanced Scorecard: